Balneario-de-Cofrentes/gepa_ex/README.md

 ## Changelog

+### v0.1.2 (2025-11-29)
+- Epsilon-greedy candidate selector with decay/reset and stateful selector support in engine/proposer
+- Telemetry event schema and LLM-backed instruction proposal with custom templates
+- Reflective proposer consumes instruction proposals with fallback marker when no LLM is provided
+- Docs for completing the port and telemetry-first experiment tracking

 ### v0.1.1 (2025-11-29)
-- LLM-based instruction proposal via `reflection_llm` and optional `proposal_template`
-- Telemetry event schema for runs, iterations, proposals, and evaluation batches
-- Reflective proposer now consumes instruction proposals (LLM-backed) with fallback marker
-- New docs for completing the port and telemetry-first experiment tracking
+- Documentation cleanup and release tagging

 ### v0.1.0 (2025-10-29)
 - Initial release with Phase 1 & 2 complete